DSR-RHIT/creating-reproducible-reports/index.md

 layout: page
 title: workshop
 tagline: reproducible research for the R novice
+description: Introduces R, RStudio, and R Markdown as tools to create
+             a dynamically repoducible report.
+For R noviscs.
 ---

 The workshop introduces reproducible reporting---a component of the  larger reproducible research ecosystem---to the R novice.
 No prior experience with R or RStudio is required.